-The state of Alabama has multiple small ports, inland on waterways, but the Port of Mobile is the only large port that handles cargo.
-If you work here or on the ships that come in and out of the port, you should know that you have certain legal rights.
 Maritime workers have special protection under the law in case of injury or death on the job.
-You can rely on an Alabama maritime lawyer to help you sort through the laws in the event that you are the victim of a workplace accident.
+You can rely on an Alabama maritime lawyer to help you sort through the laws if you are the victim of a workplace accident.
 This professional could mean the difference between getting the money you need to get back on your feet and getting nothing at all.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area